SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 an unescaped double quote (``"``), an unescaped backslash (``\``), a carriage return, or a line feed.
-These characters and other special characters can be included using escapes.
+String literals support the same escapes as character literals.
 ..
-TODO: Same escapes supported here as with character literals.
+TODO link?

-In addition to the escapes supported by character literals, the value of an expression can be inserted into a string by placing the expression in parentheses after a backslash (\).
+The value of an expression can be inserted into a string by placing the expression in parentheses after a backslash (\).
 This expression must not contain an unescaped double quote ("), an unescaped backslash (\), a carriage return, or a line feed.

+..
+TR: How is the expression stringified?
+   Is there a protocol we can say it must conform to?

 ..
 The following all have the same value: